You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication

 CKM is obtained by learning from the historical data $(\mathbf{Q}, \mathbf{W})$, represented by the mapping $\mathcal{M}$ as shown in (\ref{ckmmap}).
-This representation enables CKM to serve as a surrogate for the environment $E$.
+Different from explicitly reconstructing the physical environment $ E $ from the historical data $(\mathbf{Q}, \mathbf{W})$, which is usually computationally prohibitive and unnecessary, CKM serves as an implicit, data-driven representation of the environment $E$.
+It directly learns the functional ``location-to-channel" mapping from historical data, effectively capturing the necessary environment prior knowledge without the overhead of an explicit physical map reconstruction.
 Therefore, the observation model (\ref{hfun}) can be further written as

 With the CKM $\mathcal{M}$ constructed, this formulation suggests the potential to infer the relationship between sensing target location $\mathbf{x}$ and channel knowledge observation $\hat{\mathbf{z}}$, achieving environment-aware sensing in complex environments.
-Since a key step ultimate goal of environment-aware sensing is to obtain the likelihood $P(\hat{\mathbf{z}}|\mathbf{x})$ in (\ref{xk}), CKM-enabled sensing is to infer the \emph{target location-channel knowledge} relationship $P(\hat{\mathbf{z}}|\mathbf{x})$ based on the \emph{UE location-channel knowledge} relationship $P_{\mathcal{M}}(\mathbf{w}|\mathbf{q})$, i.e.,
+Since a key step of environment-aware sensing is to obtain the likelihood $P(\hat{\mathbf{z}}|\mathbf{x})$ in (\ref{xk}), CKM-enabled sensing is to infer the \emph{target location-channel knowledge} relationship $P(\hat{\mathbf{z}}|\mathbf{x})$ based on the \emph{UE location-channel knowledge} relationship $P_{\mathcal{M}}(\mathbf{w}|\mathbf{q})$, i.e.,

 The transition in (\ref{transition}) represents a pivotal advancement, transforming the CKM—originally developed to infer the channel knowledge $ \mathbf{w} $ with UE location $ \mathbf{q} $—into a tool for inferring sensing channel observation $ \hat{\mathbf{z}} $ for sensing target location $ \mathbf{x} $ by using one single CKM, as shown in Fig. \ref{motivation}.
 This embodies the core theme of this paper, i.e., \emph{you may use the same CKM for both environment-aware NLoS sensing and communication}, eliminating the need for additional sensing-specific CKM construction.
 The detailed methodologies for achieving this transformation will be investigated in the following sections.